-- Students may not apply in February if they will be graduating in May. - Students cannot receive funding retroactively for research they have already completed.
-They may, however, apply for funding to continue research. - Research conducted outside of UMBC is funded only to the extent that the student is attending a conference, workshop, laboratory, archive, or event directly related to the research and will follow up with continued research, analysis, or creative work at UMBC with the support of a UMBC faculty member. - Proposed URA budgets should not include: - o Purchase cost of books or reference materials that can be accessed via libraries or the Internet. - o Routine equipment that should be available through the sponsoring mentor or department.
+- Students may not apply in February 2009 if they will be graduating in May 2009. - Students cannot receive funding retroactively for research they have already completed.
+They may, however, apply for funding to continue research. - Research conducted outside of UMBC is funded only to the extent that the student is attending a conference, workshop, laboratory, archive, or event directly related to the research and will follow up with continued research, analysis, or creative work at UMBC with the support of a UMBC faculty member. - Proposed URA budgets should not include: - Purchase cost of books or reference materials that can be accessed via libraries or the Internet. - Routine equipment that should be available through the sponsoring mentor or department.
 In particular, purchase of computer equipment is typically not funded.
-A laptop needed for field work, if not otherwise available, could be considered, with appropriate justification.